-The PIP (behind the FSSP) mounted on a AC690 research aircraft flying over India.
+Photo: The PIP (behind an FSSP) mounted on a AC690 research aircraft flying over India.
 Photo by Duncan Axisa.

 Shadow images of particles passing through a collimated laser beam are projected onto a linear array of 64 photodetectors.
 The presence of a particle is registered by a change in the light level on each diode.
 The registered changes in the photodetectors are stored at a rate consistent with probe velocity and the instrument’s size resolution.
 Particle images are reconstructed from individual “slices,” where a slice is the state of the 64-element linear array at a given moment in time.
 A slice must be stored at each time interval that the particle advances through the beam a distance equal to the resolution of the probe.
 Optional grayscale imaging gives three levels of shadow recording on each photodetector, allowing more detailed information on the particles.

 See the PIP Operator Manual for more details.